TykTechnologies/tyk-operator/pkg/snapshot/README.md

 ![apis](./img/apis.png)

 ## Installation
-From `v0.14.0`, snapshot tool is available via Docker and Tyk Operator binaries.
+From `v0.14.0`, snapshot tool is available via Docker.

 ### Docker
 To install a particular version of tyk-operator via docker image please run the command bellow with the appropriate version you want to use.
 All available versions could be found on the Tyk Operator Docker Hub page here: https://hub.docker.com/r/tykio/tyk-operator/tags